WorldCereal/worldcereal-classification/README.md

 ## Acknowledgments

 The WorldCereal project is funded by the [European Space Agency (ESA)](https://www.esa.int/) under grant no. 4000130569/20/I-NB.

+WorldCereal's classification backbone makes use of the Presto model, originally implemented [here](https://github.com/nasaharvest/presto/).
+Without the groundbreaking work being done by Gabriel Tseng and the rest of the [NASA Harvest](https://www.nasaharvest.org/) team, both in the original Presto implementation as well as its adaptation for WorldCereal, this package would simply not exist in its present form 🙏.

 The pre-configured Jupyter notebook environment in which users can train custom models and launch WorldCereal jobs is provided by [Terrascope](https://terrascope.be/en), the Belgian Earth observation data space, managed by [VITO Remote Sensing](https://remotesensing.vito.be/) on behalf of the [Belgian Science Policy Office](https://www.belspo.be/belspo/index_en.stm)